wareya/BBAE/src/design.md

 freeze <any> // freezes any poison/undefined data in the given value as fixed but not-yet-known data. analogous to LLVM's freeze. returns the frozen value.

-ptralias iptr iptr // Evaluates to the left iptr, but with the aliasing analysis of the right iptr. ptralias_merge iptr iptr // Evaluates to the left iptr, but with aliasing analysis that aliases both the left and right iptr. ptralias_disjoint iptr iptr // Evaluates to the left iptr, starting with the aliasing analysis of the left iptr, but not aliasing with the right iptr. ptralias_bless iptr // Evaluates to iptr, but with universal aliasing.
+ptralias_inherit iptr iptr // Evaluates to the left iptr, but with the aliasing analysis of the right iptr. ptralias_merge iptr iptr // Evaluates to the left iptr, but with aliasing analysis that aliases both the left and right iptr. ptralias_disjoint iptr iptr // Evaluates to the left iptr, starting with the aliasing analysis of the left iptr, but asserting that the output iptr and the right iptr cannot be used to derive eachother or point to each other's data. ptralias_bless iptr // Evaluates to iptr, but with universal aliasing. ptralias_curse iptr // Evaluates to iptr, but with no aliasing (i.e. is assumed to point to different data than any prior-existant pointer, including the original iptr).

+ptr_to_int iptr // returns an i64 with the same value as the given pointer int_to_ptr i64 // returns an iptr with the same value as an i64, and universal aliasing
 ```

 ------